CiscoDevNet/intersight-powershell/docs/New-IntersightApplianceBackupPolicy.md

 ```

 ### -Schedule
 Schedule to create a backup of the Intersight Appliance.
-Manualbackup field must be set to &amp;apos;false&amp;apos; for this schedule to be active.
+Manualbackup field must be set to &apos;false&apos; for this schedule to be active.

 Note :- Use Initialize-IntersightOnpremSchedule to create the object of complex type OnpremSchedule